-Different is in Our DNA
+Different is in our DNA

 The Cane Hill Years

 Oct.
-28, 1834 Cumberland Presbyterian officials meet to establish Cane Hill School in Cane Hill, Arkansas, 20 miles SW of Fayetteville.
-Classes begin in two-room log school house.
+28, 1834, Cumberland Presbyterian officials meet to establish Cane Hill School in Cane Hill, Arkansas, 20 miles SW of Fayetteville.
+Classes begin in a two-room log school house.
 In 1859, the Rev. Fontaine Richard “F.R.”
-Earle was named president.
+Earle was named the president.
 The college closes in May of 1861 as President Earle and most of the all-male student body join the Confederate army.
 Cane Hill is the site of a Civil War skirmish prior to the Battle of Prairie Grove.
 In 1864, all but one building was burned down by occupying Union troops.
 In 1875, women are admitted, creating the first co-educational college in Arkansas, and two years later the first 5 graduates were awarded degrees.
 Cane Hill College closes its doors in 1891.

-Down from the Hills
+Down from The Hills

 Sept.
-8, 1891 Arkansas Cumberland College is opened in Clarksville as the direct successor of Cane Hill College with F. R. Earle as President.
+8, 1891, Arkansas Cumberland College is opened in Clarksville as the direct successor of Cane Hill College with F. R. Earle as President.
 It began with only one stately building, Cumberland Hall, which had been the site for the first deaf school in Arkansas.
 Substantial improvement and progress in the affairs of the College, including a fairly strong endowment, were evident by 1906.
 By 1917 a new women’s dormitory, Grove Hall, had been constructed.
-Athletic contests were held in baseball, football and basketball with various colleges and high schools throughout the state.
+Athletic contests were held in baseball, football, and basketball with various colleges and high schools throughout the state.

 A New Name